-My curiosity was peaked when I received an invitation from the law firm of Mintz Levin to attend a seminar on the topic of GDPR – General Data Protection Regulation – a regulation that goes into effect in the European Union this coming May 25th.
+My curiosity was peaked when I received an invitation from the law firm of Mintz Levin to attend a seminar on the topic of GDPR – General Data Protection Regulation – a regulation that went into effect in the European Union.
 The panelists were experts in the field of cyber security regulation Cynthia LaRose, Chair, Privacy & Security Practice, Boston and Susan Foster, PhD, Member, Technology Transfer & Licensing Practice, London.

 While there seems to be much uncertainty regarding compliance, Cynthia and Susan brought a great deal of clarity to the new regulation.
 Here are some key points:

 This is not just a European issue, it will affect many companies that don’t think of themselves as having European operations.
 What the regulators call a “stable presence” in the EU goes well beyond a physical presence.
 It could mean the use of a full-time consultant located in the EU.
 It could mean the offering of an app in the App Store that could be purchased by an EU consumer.
 This definition will undoubtedly be tested.